the1lab/1lab/src/1Lab/intro.lagda.md

 Given a function $f : A \to B$, we can **apply** it to an inhabitant
 $a : A$, resulting in an inhabitant $f\ a$ of the codomain $B$, called the **value of $f$ at $a$**.
-For clarity, we sometimes write $f(a)$ for the value of $f$ at $a$, but in Agda, the parentheses are not necessary.
+For clarity, we sometimes write $f(a)$ for the value of $f$ at $a$, but the parentheses are not necessary in source code.

 The most general form for constructing an inhabitant of $A \to B$ is called **lambda abstraction**, and it looks like $(\lambda (x : A). e)$,